Purpose of our anti-slavery policy

 As part of our ongoing risk assessment and due diligence processes we will consider whether circumstances warrant us carrying out audits of suppliers for their compliance with our policies, including this anti-slavery and human trafficking policy and our ethics policy.

-If we find that other individuals or organisations working on our behalf have breached this policy, we will ensure that we take appropriate action.
-This may range from considering the possibility of breaches being remediated and whether that might represent the best outcome for those individuals impacted by the breach to terminating such relationships, including dismissal of staff on grounds of misconduct or gross misconduct.
+If we find that other individuals or organisations working on our behalf have breached this anti-slavery policy, we will ensure that we take appropriate action.
+This may range from considering the possibility of breaches being remediated.
+Whether that might represent the best outcome for those individuals impacted by the breach to terminating such relationships, including dismissal of staff on grounds of misconduct or gross misconduct.